Adele One Night Only

 Adele One Night Only is a television special by English singer Adele.
 The 88-minute program aired on CBS, and simulcast on Paramount+, on 14 November 2021.
-It features Adele's performances of previously-unheard songs from her fourth studio album, 30 (2021), as well as previously released material, interspersed with an interview with Oprah Winfrey.
+It features Adele's performances of previously unreleased songs from her fourth studio album, 30 (2021), as well as material from her previous albums, interspersed with an interview with Oprah Winfrey.

 The special drew favourable reviews from critics, who praised Adele's voice and performing skills and the choice of the Griffith Observatory as the venue, but some criticised the interview segment.
 It became the most-viewed entertainment special in the United States since Oprah with Meghan and Harry (2021).
-The special won five awards from five nominations at the 74th Primetime Creative Arts Emmy Awards, a Directors Guild of America Award, and earned a nomination for the Grammy Award for Best Music Film at the 65th ceremony.
+The special won five awards from five nominations at the 74th Primetime Creative Arts Emmy Awards, a Directors Guild of America Award, and it earned a nomination for the Grammy Award for Best Music Film at the 65th ceremony.

 Background

-Adele announced her fourth studio album, 30, on 13 October 2021, and confirmed it would be released on 19 November 2021.
+On 13 October 2021, Adele announced that her fourth studio album, 30, would be released on 19 November 2021.
 On the day following the announcement, "Easy on Me" was released as the lead single from the album.
 About the prospect of touring in support of 30, she stated: "This album?
 No, probably not.
 I'd love to.
 I was actually desperate to tour, which for me is wild because I don't like touring. [...]
 It doesn't sit right with me putting an album out this year and then touring it in 2023."

 On 18 October, Adele announced that she would star in a television special for CBS, titled Adele One Night Only, which would be filmed during her show in Los Angeles on 14 November and broadcast live on Paramount+.
 It would feature an interview with Oprah Winfrey and the premiere of unreleased songs from the album.
-A trailer for the special was aired on 10 November, which featured her performing for a crowd including Lizzo, Dwyane Wade, and Gabrielle Union.
+A trailer for the special was aired on 10 November, which featured her performing for an audience including Lizzo, Dwyane Wade, and Gabrielle Union.
 Adele described it: "It will look really elegant, then I'll tell a load of filthy jokes and stand-up.
 It will be real whip lash for 'em."
-Regarding her decision to be part of the special, Winfrey stated that "nobody's more compelling with truth than Adele", and went on to promise viewers a "very special night".
+Regarding her decision to be part of the special, Winfrey stated that "nobody's more compelling with truth than Adele" and went on to promise viewers a "very special night".